Alistair Smith (Australian footballer)

 Alistair Smith (born 8 August 1990) is an Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
-He currently plays for Perth in the West Australian Football League (WAFL).
+He also played for Perth in the West Australian Football League (WAFL).

 AFL career

-Alistair Smith was recruited from Perth in the 2008 AFL Draft by St Kilda, with their fourth round selection (number 62 overall).
+Alistair Smith was recruited from Perth in the 2008 AFL draft by St Kilda, with their fourth round selection (number 62 overall).

 Smith played regularly with St Kilda's Victorian Football League (VFL) affiliate team Sandringham and spent 2009 and 2010 developing his career with the Zebras in the VFL.

 Smith played three games in the 2010 NAB Cup.
 The young midfielder was impressive in St Kilda's first NAB Cup match—he had 18 possessions and was named in the Saints' best.
 Smith was named emergency six times during the home and away season in 2010.